 We spent the next hour walking through the gardens, across bridges over streams and even stumbled across The Shell House, a beautiful grotto decorated with shells in intricate and amazing designs.
 The grounds were stunning and if the weather had been better, unfortunately the rain didn’t take a break, we found some perfect picnic spots!
 However, one thing Hotel Endsleigh could offer in the miserable weather was a warm fire and the perfect armchair to snuggle down with a book.

-Once our toes and finger tips had warmed up and Gus had napped by the fire, it was time to check out and say goodbye to Hotel Endsleigh.
+We could have spent all day relaxing with our books.
+However, once our toes and finger tips had warmed up, and Gus had napped by the fire, it was time to check out and say goodbye to Hotel Endsleigh.
 It had been a short but dreamy stay for us and our pup, with amazing grounds and delicious food!

-Furthermore, if we’d had more time and the weather man had been kinder, then we would have loved to explore the neighboring Dartmoor National Park!
-However, for us it was time to drive down to the Cornish coast.
+Furthermore, if we’d had more time and the weather man had been kinder, then we would have loved to explore the neighbouring Dartmoor National Park!
+But, for us it was time to drive down to the Cornish coast.

 Our next stop, Hotel Tresanton.